Plumsail/workflow-actions-pack-docs/source/troubleshooting/on-premises.rst

 Troubleshooting workflow engine
 -------------------------------

-1. Look in the Workflow History list, eg http://sp2013/Lists/Workflow History.
+1. Look in the Workflow History list, eg :code:`http://sp2013/Lists/Workflow%20History`.
 Do you find any errors in there?
 2. Is the user account starting the workflow correctly synchronized in the user profile database?
 3. Is the user account starting the workflow different from the Worflow Manager setup account? (`more info <http://technet.microsoft.com/en-us/library/jj658588.aspx#section7>`_)
 4. Are the *User Profile Service*  and *App Management Service* started?
 See the green frames in the screenshot below, taken from *Central Administration* \\ *Manage Services on Server*